• Archeological site beneath the Saint-Vincent church

 Archeological site beneath the Saint-Vincent church

-Resorts: Saint-Vincent
+Resort: Saint-Vincent

 Tours accompanied by volunteers lasting 45 minutes:

-every Saturday from 2.30pm to 5.30pm - the last entry is at 5pm
+every Saturday in July, August and September from 2.30pm to 5.30pm - the last entry is at 5pm

 Possibility of visit on other days, on reservation, by calling the phone numbers indicated in the “Contact” section.